 Since its publication in 1998, The Manual of Acupuncture's comprehensive text has rapidly become the standard acupuncture point book for students and practitioners throughout the English-speaking world.
-Detailed exposition of the names, locations, indications and actions of every point, it is characterised by hundreds of beautiful and anatomically exacting illustrations (one for every point), lengthy commentaries on the points, numerous point combinations drawn from classical texts and comprehensive indexes.
+Detailed exposition of the names, locations, indications and actions of every point, it is characterized by hundreds of beautiful and anatomically exacting illustrations (one for every point), lengthy commentaries on the points, numerous point combinations drawn from classical texts and comprehensive indexes.

 "Finally!
 It's about time this book was published!
 For 25 years I've been dancing among French, English, American and Anglo-Chinese compilations of the functions and indications of the points.
 No single source, nor combination of sources, can match the thoroughness of A Manual of Acupuncture.
 My teaching has suddenly been made easier".